Where does child marriage happen?

 “I’m not afraid that boys will catch me on the way.
 Now I know I can go faster if someone is chasing me.
 If I hadn’t been given the bicycle I might not have come back to school.
 Now I have dreams to become President of Ghana.”

-Globally, the practice is slowly declining, but as populations grow, hundreds of millions of girls will continue to be at risk.
+Globally, the practice of child marriage is slowly declining, but as populations grow, hundreds of millions of girls will continue to be at risk.
 Unless we speed up progress to end child marriage, the global number of child brides will remain the same by 2050 (at 700 million).

 You may also be interested in…